hackbridge/hackbridge/_pages/cluster.md

                 <p>Not at all.
 Part of the fun of Cluster is finding a small group of like-minded students - and then banding together to build stuff!
 Just drop by and say hi!</p>
             </div>
             <div class="4u 12u$(medium)">
-                <h3>Will there be resources available?</h3>
+                <h3>Will there be free resources?</h3>
-                <p>Theoretically - we'll be reaching out to tech companies for cloud platform credits and some components to do rudimentary making.
+                <p>Hopefully - we'll be reaching out to tech companies for cloud platform credits and some components to do rudimentary making.
 In the meantime, apply to grants - that'll be the best way to get cash to buy resources!</p>
             </div>
         </div>
         <div class="row">